pgraft blog header

 shared_preload_libraries = 'pgraft'

-# Cluster identification
+# Cluster identification and networking

 # Storage location